Unusual Malaysian Drinks You Want To Try

 Nestle introduced Milo in Malaysia in 1950 as a tonic food drink.

-While its primary target customers are to keep athletes energized, this well-loved chocolate drink can be found everywhere in Malaysia to Kopitiam, Mamak stalls, and even McDonald’s!
+While its primary target customers are to keep athletes energized, this well-loved chocolate drink can be found everywhere in Malaysia, from Kopitiam to Mamak stalls and even McDonald’s!

 Iced Milo is the drink of choice for those who don’t like Coffee or Tea.